 Bennu's collision – if it happened at all – likely occurred a little later, roughly one billion years ago.
 Bennu was formed from the debris after a planetesimal (a small body on its way to growing large enough to become a planet) crashed into an asteroid.

-Bennu is the target of the OSIRIS-ReX (Origins, Spectral Interpretation, Resource Identification, Security, Regolith Explorer) mission.
-OSIRIS-ReX will arrive at Bennu in 2019 and among other activities, scoop up a sample that will be returned to Earth in 2023.
+Bennu is the target of the OSIRIS-REx (Origins, Spectral Interpretation, Resource Identification, Security, Regolith Explorer) mission.
+OSIRIS-REx will arrive at Bennu in December 2018 and among other activities, scoop up a sample that will be returned to Earth in 2023.

 The scientists are also hunting for organic matter, which includes molecules such as carbon and hydrogen.
 Organics are key to life on Earth.
 While not all organic molecules are for life processes, studying them on locations such as Bennu give scientists an idea as to how organics might have spurred the origin of life.